-Never let the ashes build up to over 2" in depth.
 Excessive ash buildup can prevent proper venting of exhaust gases.
-Also, do not overfill the ashpan.
-Ash buildup between the ashpan and the bottom grate can cause the bottom grate to overheat and wear out or warp prematurely.
+Do not allow the ash pan to over-fill.
+Ash buildup between the ash pan and the bottom of the grate can cause the grate to overheat and wear out prematurely.

-The TL300 was designed to provide access to the ashpan without the need for opening the main door.
-Before opening the ash door and removing the ashpan, open the bypass damper.
-Wearing heavy protective gloves, open the ash door and remove the ashpan by pulling it forward by the handle.
+The TL300 was designed to allow access to the ash pan without the need for opening the main door.
+Before opening the ash door and removing the ash pan, open the bypass damper.
+Wearing heavy protective gloves, open the ash door and remove the ash pan by pulling it forward by the handle.
 Close the ash door and damper bypass before taking the ashes outside for safe disposal.